-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 The claims and related legal expenses generally have been covered by the Company's insurance, subject to applicable deductibles and limitations.
 Accordingly, this series of lawsuits has not, cumulatively or individually, had a material adverse impact on the Company's consolidated results of operations, liquidity or financial condition, nor is it expected to have any such impact in the future, based on the current knowledge of the Company." - 10-K

-And of course, we can't forget that GRC's businesses are very tied to the health of the US and global economies.
+And of course, we can't forget that GRC's businesses are very much tied to the health of the US and global economies.

 The US economy is likely going to take several years to recover from this recession.
 The Congressional Budget Office recently warned that even 10 years from now, it doesn't expect GDP to recover entirely to pre-pandemic trend levels.

 The CBO said the revisions reflect expectations of reduced consumer spending caused by business closures and social distancing.
-In addition, the recent drop in energy prices is expected to "severely" curtail investment in that sector, the CBO warned.
+In addition, the recent drop in energy prices is expected to 'severely' curtail investment in that sector, the CBO warned.

 Recent legislation, which includes more than $2 trillion in stimulus, will only partially mitigate the economic fallout caused by the pandemic, the CBO said." - CNN (emphasis added)

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.